New Day Dawning

 Many dismissed any such effort as an impossible tightrope act, pointing out that one cannot serve two masters.

-One could feel unmotivated to build any more abiding regard for the place and its service beyond it providing a paycheck...and perhaps a giddy power rush now and then for helping run a historic institution beloved by so many and held in instant awe by newcomers.
+One could feel unmotivated to build any more abiding regard for the place and its service beyond it providing a modest paycheck...and perhaps a giddy power rush now and then for helping run a historic institution beloved by so many and held in instant awe by newcomers.

-One former-employee friend vowed, after an abysmal experience with manager and eventual firing, never to set foot on property again until old management was gone.
+One former-employee friend vowed, after an abysmal experience with manager and eventual firing, not to set foot on property again until old management was gone.

-In any event, intent and awareness are always the bottom line, regardless of business model.
+In any event, intent and awareness are always the bottom line regardless of business model.

 Strange but True Dept.:

 Hollywood's macho action actor Steven Seagal once tried buying the place when it was tenuously on market in the late '90s.
-Insultingly low counter-offer was promptly refused.
+His insultingly low counter-offer was promptly refused.
 No telling what might've happened.
 Open one day a year to public like Dunsmuir's historic Shasta Springs resort, now super-private St. Germain Foundation retreat?
 Surely the place seemed protected.

-One-winged angel cannot fly! >
+The one-winged angel could not fly! >

 There's a clue, Sherlock.

-Changes under future, open-minded stewardship
+Changes under a future, open-minded stewardship

 Insulating the bathhouse would further reduce electric use and firewood.
 Its ceiling has so far stayed uninsulated because ancient wiring sheathing in